defold/extension-iac/README.md

-# extension-iac
-Inter-app communication extension for Defold
+# Defold extension for Inter-app communication